visigoth/visigoth.github.io/jekyll/_drafts/synchronizing-gcd-dispatch-queues.md

 tags:
 - ios
 - cocoa
-- gcd
+- programming
 ---

 Let's consider some use cases of GCD dispatch queues.
-They are often used in producer-consumer relationships for processing data or doing asynchronous work, either in a serial or parallel fashion.
+They are often used in producer-consumer relationships for doing asynchronous work, either in a serial or parallel fashion.

 In rare cases, you may need to synchronize the work on your queue with another thread.
-However, a dispatch queue does not operate on any given thread, and combining synchronization primitives with each block placed on the queue would be complicated and fragile.
+However, a dispatch queue does not operate on a given thread, and combining synchronization primitives with each block placed on the queue would be complicated and fragile.

 A better method is to pause and resume the execution of a dispatch queue using `dispatch_suspend` and `dispatch_resume`.